 How to Overcome Stage Fright?

-1-Quitting Negative Thoughts
+1. Quitting Negative Thoughts

-We’ve all been guilty of over-thinking situations.
+We’re all guilty of over-thinking situations.
 And one of the worst ways to become anxious is to think of what might go wrong.
 This in itself is often the cause of failure of the performance or presentation.

-2-Shifting your focus
+2. Shifting your focus

 Instead of worrying about your performance, you should instead focus on the importance of conveying a message to the audience.
 This not only helps you overcome stage fright, but it also helps you focus on your content.

 With enough practice, any task can become a breeze.
 If you practice your next presentation well, chances are it’ll just flow effortlessly which will help boost your confidence and leave you looking forward to your next presentation.

 On the day of the presentation, it is a good idea to do exercises that relax your body.
 These exercises will not only remove tension and stress but they will also help boost your confidence.

 Caffeine is historically known to cause nervousness and boost anxiety and that’s exactly why you should avoid it on your big day.
 It also causes frequent trips to the bathroom.
 Instead, aim for a warm drink which will help you relax or soothe your vocal chords.

 Sometimes you can find yourself confused about how you should present a certain topic.
 This is when it is a good idea to see how others did it to get some inspiration.
 Thanks to the internet there are millions of speeches available to guide you through your own presentation.